• Skip to primary navigation

 flour mixture in a glass bowl with a wire whisk in the bowl

 Once the crunch mixture is in the cake pans, you can start making the cake.
-The first step is blending the flour, baking powder and salt together.
+The first step is blending the flour, baking powder, and salt together.
 Set aside until needed.

 • Add in the vanilla and mashed bananas.

-• With mixer set on low speed, slowly add the flour mixture alternating with Greek yogurt in 3 separate batches, beginning and ending with flour mixture and mixing just until combined after each addition.
+• With the mixer set on low speed, slowly add the flour mixture alternating with Greek yogurt in 3 separate batches, beginning and ending with the flour mixture and mixing just until combined after each addition.

 cake batter in prepared pan